-Back-to-school season is one of the most important sales events of the year for retailers.
-In fact, it’s the second largest driver of retail sales in the US after the Black Friday and Cyber Monday, making it a golden opportunity for retailers to boost their sales.
+Back to school season is one of the most important sales events of the year for retailers.
+It’s one of the largest drivers of retail sales in the US after the Black Friday and Cyber Monday, making it a golden opportunity for retailers to boost their sales.

 1. Research your potential and existing customers